GetLightBite/StriveSDK_iOS/README.md

 In this repo, you'll find:
 - Strive.framework: use this to bring augmented reality face filters to your app.
-- DEMO_APP: A demo project that showcases how to use this app.
+- demo_app_objc & demo_app_swift: Demo projects that showcases how to use this SDK.
+Download these, add your SDK key, and run these in release mode[1] to see our filters in action.
-- TUTORIAL_APP: A tutorial project you can use to follow along the integration instructions below.
+- tutorial_app_objc & tutorial_app_swift: Tutorial projects you can use to follow along the integration instructions below.

+1. Look at step 4 of the tutorial below to learn how to run in Release mode

 ## Get an SDK Key